phuselab/pyVHR/README.md

   year = {2020},
-  publisher = {Institute of Electrical and Electronics Engineers ({IEEE})}, pages = {1--1}, author = {Giuseppe Boccignone and Donatello Conte and Vittorio Cuculo and Alessandro DrAmelio and Giuliano Grossi and Raffaella Lanzarotti}, title = {An Open Framework for Remote-{PPG} Methods and their Assessment}, journal = {{IEEE} Access}
+  publisher = {Institute of Electrical and Electronics Engineers ({IEEE})}, pages = {1--1}, author = {Giuseppe Boccignone and Donatello Conte and Vittorio Cuculo and Alessandro D’Amelio and Giuliano Grossi and Raffaella Lanzarotti}, title = {An Open Framework for Remote-{PPG} Methods and their Assessment}, journal = {{IEEE} Access}
 }